EDUCBA

 down arrow

 • Select the command which you want to reorder or change the position.
-By clicking the Upward arrow, the “Fill Color” command is moved upwards in the list shown as below.
+By clicking the Upward arrow, the “Fill Color” command is moved upwards in the list shown below.

 Upward arrow